Clark shines in her NCAA Tournament debut, Iowa eases by CMU - WHIZ News

 Iowa (19-9) advances to play the winner of the Kentucky-Idaho State game on Tuesday.

 Clark had 15 points and five assists through the first 14 minutes — before picking up her second foul with 3:33 in the half on a charging call.
-Iowa was comfortably ahead at the break, 48-37, partially because the nation’s seventh leading scorer, Micaela Kelly, picked up three fouls in the first quarter for Central Michigan.
+Iowa was comfortably ahead at the break 48-37

 Clark was held to two points in the third quarter but teammate McKenna Warnock, who was scoreless in the first half, scored 11 straight Iowa points — capped by a 3-pointer to give the Hawkeyes a 63-52 lead.
 Clark scored the first four points of the fourth quarter to start Iowa’s 8-3 run to build an 18-point lead.

-Kelly, averaging 23.9 points, finished with 23 points and four 3-pointers in 27 minutes for Central Michigan (18-9).
-Molly Davis, ranking 22nd at 20.9 points, was just 7 of 18 from the field for 18 points with six rebounds and five steals.
+Molly Davis, ranking 22nd at 20.9 points, was just 7 of 18 from the field for 18 points with six rebounds and five steals for Central Michigan (18-9).

+“Our team, it runs around Micaela and it runs around Molly Davis and when one of them is out, we really struggle,” Oesterle added.

 Kelly made two 3-pointers in the opening four minutes of the third quarter, and Kyra Bussell added a putback to pull Central Michigan within 54-48.
 But that’s as close as the Chippewas would get in the second half.